Griffen8280/Rock64HASSIOSetup/README.md

 2. git clone --depth=1 "https://github.com/Griffen8280/Rock64HASSIOSetup.git"
 3. cd Rock64HASSIOSetup
 4. chmod +x install.sh (Note this step may not be needed, run ls -al before this command to see if it is executable already)
 5. You may need to open the install.sh script and adjust the line to specify what machine you are installing to.
 Starting at line 42 there is a brief explanation and table of what machine types can be used.
+Default for this script is to install to Raspberry-pi 3 64bit/Rock64.
 6. sudo ./install.sh
 7. At the end of the install it should give you the url to access the install (http://192.168.XXX.XXX:8123)
 8. Proceed to the website and let Home Assistant finish setting up.